 May

-Between Tuesday the 24th of May until approx Tuesday the 8th of August
+From approx Friday the 23rd of May until approx Monday the 11th of August

-Noctilucent Cloud (NLC) could start to appear in the NW sky 90-120 minuets after sunset
+Noctilucent Cloud (NLC) could start to appear in the NW sky 90-120 minutes after sunset

-or 90-120 minuets before sunrise in the NE sky
+or 90-120 minutes before sunrise in the NE sky

 these dates may vary a little dependent on current solar activity